 There are dozens of amazing beaches to surf, starting 20 minutes away from the city limits!
 The beach season is long — normally March to November.
 See some of them here.

-Coffee lovers have another reason love to Lisbon and Portugal.
+Coffee lovers have another reason to love Lisbon and Portugal.
 Here an espresso is not only always perfect (according to the Spanish newspaper El Pais) it is also much cheaper than the average, going for between 0,6€/0,7$ in most places to 1.2€ in the fanciest locations.

-The weather is incredible
+The Weather is Incredible

 Lisbon boasts 2799 hours of sun per year, a whopping 99% more than London, 68% more than Paris and 72% more than Berlin according to Current Results.